Key Learning Points

 Moving slowly it freezes more easily, and conversely sudden storms make it overflow its banks, producing damage and mayhem: it doesn’t recover so quickly from trauma.

-The river Danube in Budapest (pictured on right) moves more slowly.
+The river Danube in Budapest (pictured above) moves slowly.
 Large river craft ply its reaches.
 It can freeze over.
-It's hard to alter its path.
-Older people don't adapt so easily to surgery and accidents.
+It’s hard to alter its path.
+Likewise, older people don’t adapt so easily to surgery and accidents.
 They get cold and stiffen up more easily.

 In some rivers, in drought – which seldom affects the high mountains streams – the river dries, causing death to the fishes and stagnant water which has no force and no ability to nourish the land alongside it.